acoppes/unity-bitmasktypes/Assets/Gemserk.BitmaskTypes/README.md

 Another option is to just define your types in a generic way in your code and then use custom attribute to optionally override the names in the inspector.
 This is a clean an simplier way.

+NOTE: this is the only approach distributed in the package.

 For example, for the following type:

 ```csharp